My Favorite Chord: add9 with 3rd in the Bass

 Supertramp’s world-class guitarist Carl Verheyen LOVES “Guitar Essentials” and had some very cool things to say about it.

 Thank you super much for your support!

 We all know Jimi Hendrix had his favorite chord, that he used ALL the time: the 7#9 chord.

 I have my favorite chord too.

-I can’t even begin to tel how unbelievably many songs I have written that have that chord.
+I can’t even begin to tell you how unbelievably many songs I have written using that chord.

 It’s the add9/3rd chord.

 For example: Gadd9/B

 Here’s how the chord looks like: